neelsoumya/python_machine_learning/unsupervised.md

 | Pennsylvania| 4.8               | 22.9               | 12,801,989     |

 Importantly, we are not trying to predict anything.
 For example, say in the data below we can try to predict the number of people who moved to that state last year.
+This is a **supervised** machine learning problem.

 | State        | Murder (per 100k) | Robbery (per 100k) | Population   | People Who Moved (per 100k) |
 |--------------|-------------------|--------------------|--------------|-----------------------------|